cbteeple/hand_arm_cbt/README.md

 #### Joint Space:
 You can set up pick-and-place routine using joint configurations directly.
-- Build an action automatically
-	- Follow the steps in the "Cartesian" section to build a pick-and-place trajectory using end effector poses

 - Build an routine manually
 	- Create a yaml file similar to the ones in "trajectories"
 	- In *sequence* >> *setup*, change the *arm_traj_space* to "*joint*"

-- Do pick and place
+- Run the pick and place routine like normal.
 	- `roslaunch hand_arm pick-place-run.launch traj:=pick_front speed_factor:=1.0 reps:=20`